-If you are reading this you are shopping around, looking at lots of web design company websites.
+If you are reading this you are shopping around, looking at lots of web design agency websites.

 If you are not from a creative agency it will probably seem confusing, daunting and pretty hard to tell the difference between one design agency and another.